RajeshN04/Adaptive-Horn-Control-System/README.md

 Horn Control: The BCM according to the condition, sends a signal to the horn control module.

 Relay: The horn control module activates the appropriate relay, which in turn provides power to the selected horn pad.
+The Relay used here can be either 4-Pin or 5-Pin.

 Horn Activation: The activated horn pad produces the desired horn sound.